DashAIDataset

 compute_base_metadata()

-Lightweight subset of compute_metadata() — only sets column_names, total_rows, and nan.
+Lightweight subset of compute_metadata() that only sets column_names, total_rows, and nan.
 Used when full stats are not needed.

 keys()